bcbio/bcbio-nextgen/docs/contents/configuration.rst

 RNA sequencing
 ======================

-- ``asssemble_transcripts`` If set to True, will assemble and filter novel isoforms using Cufflinks.
+- ``transcript_assembler`` If set, will assemble novel genes and transcripts and merge the results into the known annotation.
+Can have multiple values set in a list.
+Supports ['cufflinks', 'sailfish'].
 - ``transcriptome_align`` If set to True, will also align reads to just the transcriptome, for use with EBSeq and others.
 - ``expression_caller`` A list of optional expression callers to turn on.
-  Supports ['cufflinks', 'express'].
+  Supports ['cufflinks', 'express', 'stringtie'].
+Sailish and count based expression estimation are run by default.

 smallRNA sequencing
 ===================